-Chrome is one of the popular browsers offering a seamless browsing experience without complicating things.
-But it’s prone to throwing issues at users.
-One of the common issues is when Chrome fails to load web pages and shows ‘Your connection was interrupted’ error message.
+Google Chrome offers a seamless browsing experience without complicating things.
+However, it is prone to occasional errors and hiccups like any other browser.
+One such common issue is when Google Chrome fails to load web pages and shows a ‘Your connection was interrupted’ error instead.

-Since the error refers to an inconsistent internet connection, you can start by restarting your Wi-Fi router.
-It only takes a few minutes and help re-establish your internet connection to fix any minor connection issues.
+Since the error refers to an inconsistent internet connection, you can start restarting your Wi-Fi router.
+It will only take a few minutes and help re-establish your internet connection.

 2. Flush DNS cache